by the Collective

 Chief Executive Officer and Co-Founder

-Vanessa is co-founder and Chief Executive Officer of Open Design.
+Vanessa is an award-winning social impact urban planner, co-founder, and Chief Executive Officer of Open Design.
 Through her expertise in urban planning, cultural preservation, public health, and social justice advocacy, Vanessa leads the mission to advance positive and generational impacts in communities.

 Credentials: Master of Regional and City Planning, Emphasis in Community and Economic Development from the University of Oklahoma College of Architecture; 15+ years in Social Justice Advocacy, Public Health, Community Development, and Trauma-Informed Practice